 International Co-production Funds

-Co-production Funds Supported by Creative Europe in 2015 / 2016
+Co-production Funds Supported by Creative Europe

+The World Cinema Fund is an initiative of the German Federal Cultural Foundation and the Berlin International Film Festival, in cooperation with the German Federal Foreign Office and with further support by the Goethe-Institut.
+The special programme WCF Europe was created with the support of Creative Europe MEDIA Programme.
+Film projects can be submitted by companies from the WCF Europe eligible regions and countries in cooperation with a company from European countries participating to the MEDIA sub-programme, and vice versa.
+The European partner would become the administrative recipient of the WCF Europe funding.
 The main criteria remain the same: WCF Europe will support the realisation of films (feature-length fiction films and creative documentaries) from WCF Europe eligible regions and countries.
 The premises of the selection are the artistic quality and the content of the projects as well as their feasibility.

+The WCF Europe eligible regions and countries are the same as for the World Cinema Fund (Latin America, Central America, the Caribbean, Africa, the Middle East, the Caucasus, Central Asia and Southeast Asia, as well as Bangladesh, Nepal, and Sri Lanka) plus – only for WCF Europe - Belarus, Moldova, and Ukraine.
 The WCF aims to support projects that are structured as international co-productions between the countries of origin and European countries (respectively countries participating to the MEDIA sub-programme) and that are at a very advanced stage at the time of applying, which will preferably be ready to go into production within three months of the jury’s funding decision.

 WFC Production Funding Scheme